laaledesiempre/kast/Readme.md

 │       └── index.yaml
 └── kast # ...
 ```
-now we have a spell on a chapter, on a book, on a bookrack, bow we have to add the bookrack to argoCD and let Kast do the rest.
+now we have a spell on a chapter, on a book, on a bookrack, now we have to add the bookrack to argoCD and let Kast do the rest.

+create a new manifest like this one and apply it.

 ```yaml
 apiVersion: argoproj.io/v1alpha1